dsdsam/Kaleidoscope/README.md

 </p>

 <p align="justify">
 This project site - <a href="https://dsdsam.github.io/Kaleidoscope/" target="_blank" >Kaleidoscope Project</a> describes SEM and DSDS DSE applications.
+Both java applications can be downloaded from this web site as well.
 </p>